Vishal7017/DisasterResponsePipeline/README.md

 * test pipeline

 The ML Pipeline is available in this project as a .ipynb-file `.\JupyterWorkspace\ML Pipeline Preparation.ipynb` and as a .py-file `.\models\train_classifier.py`
+Easter Have Fun with this part.
+I certianly learned a lot new.

 ### 3. Flask Web App